-Gang-Related Apparel
+Gang-Related Appare

 Gang-related apparel is strictly prohibited.
-"Apparel" includes, but is not limited to, hats, jewelry, belt buckles, bandannas, hair nets, insignias, exposed tattoos, colors, paraphernalia, and professional sports jerseys or logos that indicate an affiliation with a group or gang which may provoke others to act violently or be intimidated.
+"Apparel" includes, but is not limited to, hats, jewelry, belt buckles, bandannas, insignias, exposed tattoos, colors, paraphernalia, and professional sports jerseys or logos that indicate an affiliation with a group or gang which may provoke others to act violently or be intimidated.
 This may include, but is not limited to, logos of the Las Vegas Raiders, Los Angeles apparel, or any kind of the number "13."
 A list of specific, prohibited "gang-related apparel" will be developed and maintained in continued consultation with the Riverside County Sheriff's Department.
 The list of prohibited gang-related apparel may be revised from time to time as deemed necessary and must be limited to apparel that reasonably could be determined to threaten the health and safety of the school environment if worn or displayed on a school campus.
-At Rubidoux High School, all hats and clothing apparel with the "W", "B" or "D" logo have been banned on campus due to being identified as local gang-related apparel (i.e., Washington Nationals gear, Brooklyn Dodgers, Detroit Tigers, etc.).
+At Rubidoux High School, all hats and clothing apparel with a "W", "B" or "D" logo have been banned on/from campus due to being identified as local gang-related apparel.
+This may include, but is not limited to logos, hats and apparel of the Washington Nationals, Washington Commanders, Golden State Warriors, Brooklyn Dodgers, Boston Red Sox, Los Angeles Dodgers "D" hat, Detroit Tigers, etc.